⌂ US Edition

 and some of it does not depend on the choice of textbook.
 Our aim is to provide resources for every step of designing and running an AI course.

-allows you to request an evaluation copy of the book, see resources for the first day of class, etc.
+allows you to request an evaluation copy of the book.

 Talk with Other Instructors

 discussion group for instructors (and TAs) only.
 Click the link to apply for membership.
-Please use your University email address, so that I can verify you are an instructor and not a student.
-Then in a separate message to
+Please use your University email address, and in the "additional information" box give proof (such as a University web page) that you are an instructor or TA.

 , many with syllabi.